 The Scary Situation – Day 11 G2KM Blog Challenge

 I’m not saying “The Situation” is scary.
-Although, he was pretty scary on Dancing With the Stars last season.
+Although, he was pretty scary on Dancing With The Stars last season.
 Ouch, was he ever bad!
 No, the scary situation I’m talking about was one that I faced when I was 15 years old.

+It was spring 1976 in our tiny town in McDowell County West Virginia.
 I’m not sure how long it had rained, but we had got some heavy downpours.
 The creek near our home grew furiously violent as it soon began to swell into our neighbor’s yard.
 Families in our little community began searching for higher ground.
 There was a church that sat upon a hill a short way from our home and my family sought refuge there for the night.

 This little church in this photo looked a lot like the one my siblings and I attended, except it wasn’t a Catholic church.
 We went to Sunday School there and it was a place of comfort.
 However, that day, I found little solace being in the house of the Lord.
 Instead, I felt frightened.
 “What does a flash flood mean,” I thought.
 “Would our home be swallowed by the raging waters?”